lightbug-io/docs/apps/admin/devices/forwarding.md

 Data can be accessed via Lightbug Cloud as normal, including via the [Cloud App](/apps/cloud/), and the [API](/apis/) as device [datapoints](/terminology/points).

 ![=500x](https://upload.r2.lb.chasm.cloud/2025/10/chrome_zOCfD9oQ84.png){.center}

+#### Nowhere

+The `Nowhere` connection allows you to configure device subscriptions as part of forwarding, without actually forwarding data to any external service.

+This is useful when you want to:

+- Control or test subscriptions, without a data target, or external integration
+- Debug device behavior with different subscription configurations

 ### Create a Connection